Local/Development environment

 Additionally, follow the Manage Docker as a non-root user post-install guide

-so that you don’t have to run Tilt with sudo
+so that you don’t have to run Tilt with sudo.
+Note that managing Docker as a

 non-root user is different from running the docker daemon as a non-root user